 - I Just Applied for a Job.
 How (And When) Should I Follow Up?

 - How to Frame Volunteering on Your Resume When You’ve Never Had a Job

 Rising from bed in the quaint cottage of my small provincial town, I throw open the shutters and sing—

 Okay, okay, I can just say it: you need to be on LinkedIn.

-Heed me, young people: I know it’s lame as shit.
-But if you don’t have a LinkedIn profile, you have made it almost impossible for hiring managers and recruiters to find you independently.
+Heed me, youths: I know it’s lame as shit.
+But if you don’t have a LinkedIn profile, you have made it almost impossible for a hiring manager or recruiter to find you independently.
 And if they want to learn a bit more about a few promising candidates without committing to an interview, you won’t be one of them.

 If you wanted to get a haircut, or join a gym, would your first choices be the establishments that mysteriously don’t have websites?
 Would you be excited to go on a date with someone who has absolutely no social media presence?
 Yeah, no. And that’s exactly what you look like to an employer if you’re not on LinkedIn.

 When you’re lost in the wilderness, sometimes the best thing to do is to stop wandering aimlessly around, stay in one place, and focus on making yourself as visible and easy to find as possible.
 It’s hard to believe, but some industries are growing right now.
 Make sure they can see you.

 Never underestimate the power of small rewards to keep you motivated.
 Even if it’s just a $7 chocolate bar in exchange for filling out a single job application, or a shower beer for updating your resume.
 (Question: how early is too early in the day for a shower beer?
 Asking for a friend.)